Slumping Berti’s 2-run single lifts Marlins over Phils 4-2

-Slumping Jon Berti hit a go-ahead. two-run single in a three-run eighth inning, and the Miami Marlins beat the Philadelphia Phillies 4-2 on Wednesday night.
+MIAMI (AP) — Slumping Jon Berti hit a go-ahead, two-run single in a three-run eighth inning, and the Miami Marlins beat the Philadelphia Phillies 4-2 on Wednesday night.

+Berti’s hit helped atone for his fielding error that started the fifth inning and allowed the Phillies take the lead.

+“I just moved past it and was focused on the moment,” Berti said.
+“Fortunately, I fought off as many as I could and got something I could handle.
+I faced him last night.
+I continued to fight until he missed out over the plate.”

 Philadelphia, playing without injured stars Bryce Harper, Didi Gregorius and J.T.
-Realmuto. built a 2-1 lead on Brad Miller’s bases-loaded walk in the third off Nick Neidert and Rhy Hoskins’ fifth-inning sacrifice fly against Anthony Bender.
+Realmuto, built a 2-1 lead on Brad Miller’s bases-loaded walk in the third off Nick Neidert and Rhys Hoskins’ fifth-inning sacrifice fly against Anthony Bender.

+“The guys battled all night,” Miami manager Don Mattingly said.
+“Our bullpen was in good shape going into the game.
+Guys did a nice job.
+We finally we got that big hit.”

-Aaron Nola allowed one run and two hits — both singles — in six innings and centerfielder Odubel Herrera preserved the lead with a leaping catch to rob Isan Diaz of a home run in the sixth.
-But Nola remained 0-3 in three starts since May 4 as the Phillies lost for the fifth time in 22 games this year when leading after seven innings.
+Aaron Nola allowed one run and two hits — both singles — in six innings and center fielder Odubel Herrera preserved the lead with a leaping catch to rob Isan Diaz of a home run in the sixth.
+Nola remained 0-3 in three starts since May 4 as the Phillies lost for the fifth time in 22 games this year when leading after seven innings.

+“I want to put May behind me for sure,” Nola said.
+“June is a new month.
+I’m going to do all I can to pitch deeper in the game and give ourselves a good chance to win.”

-Connor got out of two-on trouble in the seventh when Jesús Aguilar hit an inning-ending flyout, but Sam Coonrod (0-1) gave up the lead in the eighth.
+Connor Brogdon got out of two-on trouble in the seventh when Jesús Aguilar hit an inning-ending flyout, but Sam Coonrod (0-1) gave up the lead in the eighth.

 Corey Dickerson singled leading off and Coonrod got two outs before walking Diaz.
 Andrew Knapp’s passed ball allowed the runners to move up and Berti, the No. 8 hitter whose average was down to .178 (18 for 101), hit an opposite-single to right for a 3-2 lead.